Live-in care — what it costs and how it works

 It also becomes necessary when your parent's needs are round the clock.
 They need help at night, they need supervision so they don't wander, they need medications at specific times, they might need assistance with bathroom or toileting multiple times a night.
 Having someone there all the time makes sense logistically.

-Some people are comfortable with overnight monitoring and some aren't.
+Some parents are comfortable with overnight monitoring and some aren't.
 Your parent might refuse to have someone sleep in their house.
 Your parent might feel that's too invasive.
 That's legitimate.
 But if the safety risk is serious, you might have to make that choice whether your parent is comfortable or not.

 Room and board is part of the cost.
 Your live-in aide needs a bedroom and bathroom and meals.
 You're providing housing.
 That reduces the hourly wage they need, but you're still providing utilities, food, heat, space.
 Some families negotiate this as part of the care rate.
 Some add it on top.
 Figure out what the arrangement is before hire.